stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/TIM/TimeBase/readme.txt

 clock at 6 MHz so the Prescaler is computed as following:
    - Prescaler = (TIM2CLK / TIM2 counter clock) - 1
-SystemCoreClock is set to 72 MHz for Low-density, Medium-density, High-density and Connectivity line devices and to 24 MHz for Low-Density Value line and Medium-Density Value line devices
+SystemCoreClock is set to 72 MHz for Low-density, Medium-density, High-density and Connectivity line devices and to 24 MHz for Low-Density Value line, Medium-Density Value line and High-Density devices.

 The TIM2 CC1 register value is equal to 40961,
 CC1 update rate = TIM2 counter clock / CCR1_Val = 146.48 Hz,